lobuljen/quill1-table-custom/README.md

 * remove cell/selection action
 * hide actions in toolbar if they cannot be executed (ex: adding a row outside a table) / provide a check method
+* improve text-change event (in some cases we have to force triggering the event with null values)

 ## Usage